Jejomar Binay Jr.: Political career

-Binay, together with 22 others, was charged by graft and falsification of documents cases by the Ombudsman filed before Sandiganbayan on February 19, 2016, in connection with the construction of Makati City Hall Building II.
+Binay, together with 22 others, was charged by graft and falsification of documents cases by the Ombudsman filed before Sandiganbayan on February 19, 2016, in connection with the construction of Makati City Hall Building II (also known as the Makati City Hall Parking Building).

 In 2019, Binay ran against his sister, incumbent Mayor Abby Binay, under the Una Ang Makati local party.
 He chose Makati's 1st district representative Monsour del Rosario of PDP–Laban as his running mate for vice mayor.
-He was then unsuccessful in regaining the post.
+However, they were both unsuccessful, with Binay failing to regain the post.

-Binay is perpetually barred from holding office after the Court of Appeals on May 28, 2019, found him guilty of serious dishonesty, grave misconduct, and conduct prejudicial to the best interest of the service over irregularities in the construction of a Makati Science High School building.
+Binay is perpetually barred from holding office after the Court of Appeals on May 28, 2019, found him guilty of serious dishonesty, grave misconduct, and conduct prejudicial to the best interest of the service over irregularities in the construction of the Makati Science High School building.
 Binay's lawyers said they will appeal the decision.
+In December 2024, however, the Sandiganbayan granted the demurrer and acquitted Jejomar Binay, Binay Jr. and all the accused in the case.
+In August 2025, the Sandiganbayan acquitted Binay and his father of graft, falsification of public documents, and malversation over the construction of the Makati City Hall Building II, citing lack of evidence.

 Personal life

-He was married to Kennely Ann Lacia (1980–2009), who was also known as former ABS-CBN talent Audrey Vizcara, until her death on August 11, 2009.
+Binay was married to Kennely Ann Lacia (1980–2009), who was also known as former ABS-CBN talent Audrey Vizcara, until her death on August 11, 2009.
 They had four children: Jejomarie Alexi, Maria Isabel, Jejomar III, and Maria Kennely.
 His wife died due to complications while giving birth to their fourth child, who survived despite being born prematurely and was named Maria Kennely in memory of her mother.

+During his time as Mayor of Makati, he was romantically linked to Kris Aquino.

+Binay married his second wife Patricia Sandejas in 2023.
+They first met during the ribbon-cutting ceremony of Bistro Mondo, a restaurant co-owned by the Sandejas family in Poblacion, Makati, in 2011.